Checkpoints

 Configuration Options

-Checkpoints (called snapshots in the new extension) are configured via the snapshot key in your config file (kilo.jsonc or ~/.config/kilo/kilo.jsonc):
+Checkpoints (called snapshots in the new extension) are enabled by default.
+They are configured via the snapshot key in your config file (kilo.jsonc or ~/.config/kilo/kilo.jsonc):

 {